Bryukh/checkio-articles/2015-02-20 elementary oneliners.md

 ### [Right to Left][right_left]

-Just replace all "right" word to "left" and join them with commas.
+Just replace all the "right" words with the "left" and join them with commas.

 For this we will look at [harold_666's][harold_666_profile] [solution][right_left_harold_666].
-"join" is funny here.
+The "join" is funny here.

 ```python
 left_join=lambda phrases: ''.join(list(''.join([i+',' for i in phrases]))[0:-1]).replace('right','left')